judka-uriel/uriel-book/uriel_en.md

 its restrictions, they have created such an enormous quantity of additional stringencies “just in case” that in many types of activity Shabbat is nonetheless not violated.
-But on the other hand, as punishment for adding unnecessary restrictions, they pay with suffering from the tremendous inconveniences they have created for themselves.
+But on the other hand, as punishment for adding unnecessary restrictions, they pay with hardship from the tremendous inconveniences they have created for themselves.
 On the Sabbath, the Orthodoxes must strain greatly, expending too much strength and nerves to fulfill their multitude of needless restrictions and stringencies — instead of resting.